 If you come out as the state champions, you win an all-expenses-paid trip to Washington, DC to compete in the national finals.
 You will receive an additional Challenge that builds on the state challenge, which you will present in Washington in November.

 7. HelpIf you need help with anything, we have a number of resources:

 - The Teachers Guide—Contains the information you need to participate in the Challenge

 - Technical Support

 - For installation and technical questions about software questions on PTC Mathcad and PTC Creo, users can complete a Support Form

 - For Technical questions about software, users can submit these on the RWDC Community Site

-- For registration/general questions, users can contact Anthony Coppola
+- For registration/general questions, users can contact Jeffrey Coppola

 - Mentors—Mentors provide content support to teams.
 They are not responsible for technical support.

 - State Coordinators—Every participating state has a State Coordinator who serves as an intellectual resources for the Challenge.
 Find yours by going to the states page, finding your state and going to your specific state’s page.
 Your coordinator’s contact information will be on the state page.